Are you looking for a brick at the monument and need help finding it? Use our online Brick Finder

 Take a look at our updated Wall of Honor

-We can no longer accept purchases of brick or granite Freedom Pavers or names of local veterans for our Wall of Honor, as orders have been placed.
-We can continue to collect names of LMT and Yardley veterans for a future Wall of Honor plaque, but we aren't sure of the exact date.
+We will continue to collect names of LMT and Yardley veterans for a future Wall of Honor plaque, but we aren't sure of the exact date.
 Please click the "Know an LMT Vet" link to the left for more information.